MariusCC/conky-crypto/README.md

 Conky Crypto
 =============

-Forked from crypto-finance.
-Kept only the crypto part.
 Material Design conky with horizontal layout to monitor your favourite crypto currencies using CoinMarketcap API.

 ![alt text](conky.png "Sample conky")